AdrianKokot/c-linux-chat/README.md

 #### Heartbeat mechanism

-Every 5 seconds (+- current response time) server sends `R_HeartBeat` request to the client.
+Every 5 seconds (+- current response time) server sends `R_Heartbeat` request to the client.
 If the client sends a response in 10ms, the user is marked as verified.
 Otherwise is marked as not verified and the next request will be rejected with `R_NotVerified` response.

 Communication type is incremented by 2 to distinct the communication from general requests and messages.